Three Distributional Approaches for PM10 Assessment in Northern Italy: Air quality data in Northern Italy

-For all the proposed approaches, we consider as covariates the population density and altitude over the region to better describe the spatial distribution of \PMten concentration and to explore the role of anthropic and geomorphological factors on \PMten levels.
-Population density at the municipality level is obtained from the 2021 Census (URL: \url{https://www.istat.it/notizia/basi-territoriali-e-variabili-censuarie/}) made available by the Italian National Institute of Statistics (ISTAT), whereas altitude was derived from a Digital Elevation Model (DEM) shared by Eurostat and created using Copernicus data.
+The proposed models include population density and altitude as spatial covariates, to account for the anthropogenic and geomorphological drivers of \PMten concentrations.
+Population density at the municipal level is obtained from the 2021 Census released by the Italian National Institute of Statistics (ISTAT; \url{https://www.istat.it/notizia/basi-territoriali-e-variabili-censuarie/}), whereas altitude is derived from the Copernicus Digital Elevation Model (DEM) distributed by Eurostat (\url{https://www.eea.europa.eu/en/datahub/datahubitem-view/d08852bc-7b5f-4835-a776-08362e2fbf4b}).
 Figure~\ref{fig:covariates} displays the spatial distribution of the two covariates.
-The left panel shows the population density, highlighting the major urban centers, such as Milan and Turin, along with their hinterlands and medium-sized cities.
-Since \PMten concentrations are influenced by anthropogenic activities which typically vary smoothly across space, rather than exhibiting abrupt changes due to the fact that data are available at the municipality level, we here applied a spatial downscaling with mild smoothing, using the method described in \citet{Azzimonti2015,sangalli2021spatial}.
-The map on the right depicts elevation levels across the study area, which rise sharply toward the northern and western borders, corresponding to the Alpine region.
-The Alpine mountain chain acts as a barrier to strong airflow from Northern and Western Europe, and contributes to atmospheric phenomena, such as thermal inversion, that further limit air circulation over the vast Po Valley to its south, with a significant impact on pollutant concentration.
+Population density highlights the major urban areas, including Milan, Turin, and their surrounding metropolitan regions.
+Because anthropogenic pressure varies smoothly over space, we apply the spatial downscaling approach of \citet{sangalli_spatial_2013,Azzimonti2015} to transform the municipality-level data into a continuous population density field.
+The elevation map shows the Alpine chain along the northern and western boundaries of the study region.
+This mountain barrier limits the inflow of air masses from Northern and Western Europe and favors atmospheric conditions, such as thermal inversions, that reduce air circulation over the Po Valley and promote pollutant accumulation.